Guided Plant Walk

 UW Bothell/ Cascadia College Guided Plant Tour

-On student scanning plant tag with phonethe UW Bothell and Cascadia College co-located campus use your smart phone with a QR code reader to scan arboretum plant tags.
-Once scanned, the code will take you to an online plant profile to learn more about the plant species.
-Tags are mostly concentrated along the Burke-Gilman Trail, the garden beds at the Sarah Simonds Green Conservatory, and in the SSGC greenhouse.
-There are also tags nearby the ARC and the bus stop/CC1 Building.
+On the UW Bothell and Cascadia College co-located campus you can use your smart phone with a QR code reader to scan arboretum plant tags.
+Once scanned, the code will take you to an online plant profile to learn more about each plant species.
+Tags are mostly concentrated along the North Creek Trail, the Campus Promenade, the garden beds at the Sarah Simonds Green Conservatory, and in the SSGC greenhouse.
+Go on a scavenger hunt to find them all!

 Students, trail users, and visitors can interact with nature on their own, without a guide, and still have access to high quality information by scanning the plant tags with their phone.
 This is great for students studying on their own and trying to complete ecology or plant assignments for class.
 Plant reports were written and edited by students, staff, and UW Bothell Herbarium volunteers.
 They include photographs, plant specs (what the plants look like), how they can be used in restoration or benefit the environment and wildlife, and how the plant may have been used by local native tribes or used commercially.